 Honors Thesis.
 A student wishing to graduate with honors in Economics must successfully complete a Senior Honors Thesis.
-In order to undertake an Honors Thesis, the student must have a gpa of 3.50 or higher in his/her Brandeis Economics courses.
+In order to undertake an Honors Thesis, the student must have a GPA of 3.50 or higher in his/her Brandeis Economics courses and have completed Econ 184b before the fall semester of senior year.
 More information about the Senior Honors Program can be found on the Economics Department website.